Brain activity and meditation: Neuroimaging

 Brain trait changes have also been observed in neuroimaging studies, most often employing fMRI.
 In a meta-analysis of 21 neuroimaging studies, eight brain regions were found to be consistently altered, including areas key to meta-awareness (frontopolar cortex/Brodmann area 10), exteroceptive and interoceptive body awareness (sensory cortex and insular cortex), memory consolidation and reconsolidation (hippocampus), self and emotion regulation (anterior cingulate cortex and orbitofrontal cortex), and intra- and interhemispheric communication (superior longitudinal fasciculus; corpus callosum) These changes were distinguished by density increases in grey matter regions and white matter pathways in the brains of individuals who meditate in comparison to individuals who do not.
 Of all areas with reported findings, a greater number of structural changes were found in the left hemisphere.

 There is also evidence to suggest meditation plays a protective role against the natural reduction in grey matter volume associated with aging.
 One study found evidence that Zen meditators experienced a slower age related decline rate for cerebral gray matter volume in the putamen which plays a role in learning, cognitive flexibility and attentional processing This could suggest a better attentiveness in aging meditators versus non-meditators.

 Long-term meditation practitioners have also shown to have a higher tolerance for pain.
 This effect has been correlated to altered function and structure in somatosensory cortices and an increased ability to decouple regions in the brain associated with the cognitive appraisal of pain (anterior cingulate cortex and dorsolateral prefrontal cortex).

 The brain state changes found in meditators are almost exclusively found in higher-order executive and association cortices.
 This supports the notion that meditation increases self-regulation and attentiveness.
 Recent studies have also investigated how these changes may alter the functionality and connectivity of the default mode network, which is a hypothesized network of brain regions that are active when an individual is engaged in internal tasks such as daydreaming.
 Similar brain activity has also been found when people listen to music, especially live music that adjusts to the listener, which can activate areas linked to emotion and attention such as the amygdala and prefrontal cortex.

+Thalamic Neural Sorting

+One study aimed to investigate whether meditation could potentially be a method of treatment for Major Depressive Disorder (MDD).
+Researchers were measuring thalamocortical functional connectivity (FC) in patients with Major Depressive Disorder.
+Each subregion of the thalamus was captured by MRIs both before and after a body-mind relaxation meditation (BMRM) session and compared for analysis regarding which regions were affected.
+The research concluded that there was a difference in functional connectivity in multiple parts of the thalamus routing to areas of the bilateral precuneus and the posterior cingulate cortex in both the Major Depressive Disorder and Healthy Controls (HC) group before and after the body-mind relaxation meditation session.
+Authors of the studies make the suggestion that the body-mind relaxation meditation could possibly improve a process known as sensory gating, which is a sorting mechanism of neural inputs in the thalamus.